 - Communion was served graveside to any attendees who chose to participate.

 - And then there was the “banquet” – and what a sight it was.
-The ladies who planned and executed this really outdid themselves!
+The ladies who planned and executed this did a really outdid themselves!
 Friends came from several states – there was a lot of good food, fellowship and visiting.

 If you’re still with me you can see what I meant at the beginning of this post.
 A number of people made pictures and were kind enough to share them with me.
 I spent a good bit of time creating a photo album with notes (hence I was able to add all these details).
 The creation of the album was very carthartic for me and it reminds me all over again how grateful I am for friends and family.